 Reduced Operational Costs

 The operational costs in the industrial sector are significantly higher than in any other business domain.
-IoT can substantially reduce these operating costs by automating tasks, processes, and workflows.
+One of the major benefits of IIoT can is that it substantially reduce these operating costs by automating tasks, processes, and workflows.
 By connecting smart devices and machines to the internet, businesses can gain visibility into their operations and make informed decisions that can help them decrease costs.

 For example, by monitoring energy usage, companies can identify areas where they can improve efficiency and save money.
 IIoT can also help businesses automate tasks traditionally done manually, such as material handling or data entry.
 By doing so, businesses can free up employees to focus on more value-added tasks and reduce labor costs.